linto94/Global_Billionaire_EDA/README.md

      | True     | 4601000000    |

   4. **Geographical**
-     * Countries with Highest Concentration: As noted, advanced economies like the USA and China dominate in billionaire numbers.
+     * **Countries with Highest Concentration**: As noted, advanced economies like the USA and China dominate in billionaire numbers.
-     * Economic Factors: The top 10 countries with the most billionaires generally on average have higher GDP, life expectancy, tax rates, and population.
+     * **Economic Factors**: The top 10 countries with the most billionaires generally on average have higher GDP, life expectancy, tax rates, and population.
 However, countries with fewer billionaires tend to have higher CPI and tax revenue.

        | Group                                          | Life_Expectancy | Cpi     | Gdp                 | Tax_Revenue | Tax_Rate | Population    |
        |------------------------------------------------|-----------------|---------|---------------------|-------------|----------|---------------|
        | Top 10 Countries with Most Billionaires Count  | 79.15           | 127.6   |  5,913,384,548,535  | 16.02       | 46.71    |  354,841,174  |
        | Top 10 Countries with Least Billionaires Count | 77.8            | 166.352 |  429,369,031,559    | 18.84       | 42.86    |  39,543,433   |

+5. **Economic Impact**
+   * **Economic Indicators and Wealth**: The analysis shows no significant relationship between GDP and billionaire wealth.
+Life expectancy has a very weak positive correlation with wealth, suggesting little to no impact.
+   * **Tax Rates and Billionaires**: Countries with lower tax rates tend to have a higher number of billionaires, possibly due to more favourable conditions for wealth accumulation.
+   * **Wealth Differences by Tax Rate**: The difference in wealth between billionaires from low-tax countries ($4.2 trillion) and high-tax countries ($2.8 trillion) suggests that tax policies can significantly affect wealth retention and growth.
+It highlights how strategic tax planning can impact the overall economic landscape, potentially attracting or deterring high-net-worth individuals